L-Clem/GitHooks/README.md

 ## Installation

-To initialise the project with git, run this command in the local repository :
+To initialise the project with git, run this command in the local repository:

 ```bash
   git config core.hooksPath .hooks